|

 Would parents still be repeating religiously, "One does need an army,

-is really no other choice, while his peers will be doing other things
+they say that there is really no other choice, while his peers will be

 The answer is no. If joining the army were not mandatory, even in